beginning of content

 When should I see my doctor?

-See your doctor if you notice any changes when you urinate.
-Changes do not necessarily mean you have cancer, but finding prostate cancer early improves your chance of treating it successfully.
+See your doctor if you notice any changes when you urinate (wee).
+Changes in urination rarely mean you have cancer, but finding prostate cancer early improves your chance of treating it successfully.

 If you don't have any symptoms, but are worried about your risk, see your doctor.
 They can give you information about whether prostate cancer screening is right for you.